th-we/deskflow-wiki/Build-Guide.md

-Synergy 1 Community Edition is free and open source software, and anyone is welcome to build it, run it, tinker with it, redistribute it as part of their own app, etc.
+Deskflow is free and open source software, and anyone is welcome to build it, run it, tinker with it, redistribute it as part of their own app, etc.

-These instructions will build Synergy 1 Community Edition, which doesn't require a license or serial key.
+These instructions will build Deskflow

-The quick start instructions (also found in the [README](/symless/synergy-core/blob/master/README.md) and [BUILD](https://github.com/symless/synergy/blob/master/BUILD.md) files) are simplified and should work in the ideal development environment.
-However, some people will likely need to make changes to their environment to build Synergy 1 Community Edition.
+The quick start instructions (also found in the [README](/deskflow/deskflow-core/blob/master/README.md) and [BUILD](https://github.com/deskflow/deskflow/blob/master/BUILD.md) files) are simplified and should work in the ideal development environment.
+However, some people will likely need to make changes to their environment to build Deskflow.
 This guide aims to help with common development environment issues.

 - [Quick Start](#quick-start)
 - [Tools](#tools)